 "When applying to university, I wanted to study a universal subject and, throughout my A Levels, I was drawn to business.
-I found that BCU could help to develop both my practical and academic skills, which in turn would push me to create my own business and help others.
-Studying in Birmingham appealed to me too, with its bright business prospects and connections.
+Studying Business Studies with a placement year this was essential to me when I applied to university because I knew I’d be able to use those skills in the future.
+I knew BCU was the university that could help to develop both my practical and academic skills, which in turn would push me to achieve my goal of starting my own business that helps others.

-I joined the BSEEN (Birmingham Skills for Enterprise and Employability Network) cohort at the University, where fellow entrepreneurs are supported with setting up businesses.
+BCU has helped me do just that.
+I joined the BSEEN (Birmingham Skills for Enterprise and Employability Network) cohort at the University, where entrepreneurs are supported with setting up businesses.
 In December 2019, I was encouraged to start my own fitness and nutrition company (called Movement Fitness and Nutrition).
 This focuses on people with disabilities and medical conditions.
 I also produce The AWARE Panel weekly podcast which discusses a variety of issues which we face in society today.